ipalopezhentsev/ipalopezhentsev.github.io/about.md

 I will be using this blog for sharing interesting stuff I've come across, as long as it fits categories above.

+One of my hobbies is photography, I write about it at [separate blog](https://ipalopezhentsev.github.io/photo)

 Thanks for reading!